 If you’re planning on visiting the Cotswolds, whether for a short break, a romantic getaway or a family holiday, indulging in a classic afternoon tea could well be one of the highlights of your trip.
-As one of the Cotswolds’ finest and longest-standing traditions, there are a wealth of places to enjoy a warm pot of tea, perhaps a bubbling glass of champagne, with a wonderful combination of sweet and savoury refreshments.
+As one of the regions finest and longest-standing traditions, there are a wealth of tea rooms in the Cotswolds where you can enjoy a warm pot of Earl Grey, perhaps a bubbling glass of champagne, with a wonderful combination of sweet and savoury refreshments.
 It’s the perfect way to spend time with friends and family.

 Here at Holidays in the Cotswolds, we have sampled many a ‘high tea’ in our time and wanted to share our local knowledge with you.
 From decadent delights in boutique surroundings to hearty finger food in casual cafes, afternoon tea in the Cotswolds is a big business.
-With Afternoon Tea Week just around the corner, here are five of our favourite Cotswolds afternoon tea spots.
+With Afternoon Tea Week just around the corner, here are five of the best afternoon tea spots in the Cotswolds.

 Blenheim Palace, Woodstock